biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

 ### Raw HTML Validation

-The system now uses raw HTML for validation, taking advantage of GPT-4.1's massive context window:
+The system now uses raw HTML for validation, taking advantage of large model context windows:

 1. **Full Context**: The entire HTML page (typically 70-100KB) is sent to the validator
 2. **Structure-Aware**: The validator can see HTML elements like `<a name="a">` for subsections